saurav7007/OpenSpecimen/generate_SRcode/README.md

 generate_SRcode is a Python script that automatically generates Specimen Requirement (SR) codes for a given CSV file of specimen requirements.
 The generated codes help in uniquely identifying specimens within different events of a collection protocol.

+Additionally, the script auto-population of parent SR codes based on specimen hierarchy.

 ## Logic for SR Code Generation

 ### Initialize Mapping with the First Event: